 History and Structure of Social Security

-Social Security was created when President Franklin D. Roosevelt signed the Social Security Act on Aug.
-14, 1935.
+President Franklin D. Roosevelt signed the Social Security Act on Aug.
+14, 1935, creating the Social Security program.
 The program provided a social insurance system based on the idea that if workers pooled a portion of their wages, they would be able to protect each other and their families against wage loss due to retirement.
 Through this national benefits program, Social Security made available a basic level of monthly income to workers who paid into the system.

 Although benefits were initially restricted to workers aged 65 years and older, the program expanded over time and is now also known as the Old-Age, Survivors, and Disability Insurance program (OASDI).
 In 1939, benefits were introduced for spouses and minor children of retired workers, and “survivors benefits” could be paid to the family of a worker who died prematurely.
 Benefits for disabled workers were added in 1956, and the minimum age at which workers became eligible for old-age insurance payments was lowered to 62 for women in 1956 and for men in 1961.

 A 1983 Social Security Amendment included a tax on benefits for the first time – 50% of Social Security benefits became subject to taxation for individuals with an income of $20,000 or more – and raised the full-benefit retirement age from 65 to 67.